tristaneason/grizzlytargets/wp-content/plugins/residential-address-detection/readme.txt

 **Requirements**

-* WooCommerce 5.0 or newer.
+* WooCommerce 5.7 or newer.
 * A license from Eniture Technology.

 == Changelog ==

+= 2.2.4 =
+* Update: Compatibility with PHP version 8.1.
+* Update: Compatibility with WordPress version 5.9.

 = 2.2.3 =
 * Compatibility with GlobalTranz.